-Perform the following steps to install the async drivers:
+Perform the following steps to install the asynchronous drivers:

-- 1. Extract the contents of the async driver zip file. - 2.
-Identify the megaraid sas.zip file. - 3.
-Extract the contents of the megaraid sas.zip file. - 4.
-Identify the file async-driver.vib. - 5.
+- 1. Extract the contents of the asynchronous driver zip file. - 2.
+Identify the <offline-bundle>.zip file. - 3.
+Extract the contents of the <offline-bundle>.zipfile. - 4.
+Identify the async-driver. vib file. - 5.
 Log in to the ESXi host using vSphere client with administrator privileges, such as root. - 6.
 Using the Datastore Browser, upload the async-driver.vib file to an ESXi host's datastore. - 7.
 Enter the host into Maintenance mode.

-NOTE You can enter host into maintenance mode through the vSphere Client, or by adding the --maintenancemode option to the excli command.
+NOTEYou can enter host into maintenance mode through the vSphere Client, or by adding the --maintenancemode option to the esxcli command.